GenieTim/pylimer-tools/docs/nomenclature.rst

 ---------------------------

 .. note::
-   **Mass vs. Weight**: We generally follow official scientific nomenclature.
+   **Mass vs. Weight**: We generally try to follow official scientific nomenclature.
    However, there are historical inconsistencies where we follow tradition and use "weight" instead of "mass" in certain function names:

    - :func:`~pylimer_tools_cpp.Universe.compute_number_average_molecular_weight()`